hhu-adam/lean4monaco/README.md

 ### OS support

-Note that currently there is no support for running the server on Windows.
-However, there is a Linux Dockerfile which you might find useful to get it running on a Windows machine, see below.
+Currently there is no support for Windows servers!

-However, we do actively support Windows users (i.e. browser) accessing the website which is hosted on a Linux machine (but unfortunately we cannot test this automatically in the github workflow).
+However, we do actively support Windows clients (i.e. browsers) accessing the website hosted on a Linux machine! (unfortunately the github workflow does not test this)

-Please report problems with Windows nevertheless, but be advised that you might need to invest some time and effort if you're trying to set up a Windows server :)
+There is a Linux Dockerfile which you might find useful to get it running on a Windows machine (see below), but be advised you might need to invest some time and effort if you're trying to set up a Windows server…

 ### Docker image